splynx/docs/files/en/networking/authentication_of_customers/mikrotik_dhcp_radius/mikrotik_dhcp_radius.md

 ### Step 3 - add new router in Splynx

-Now we need to add a new router in Splynx under _Networking -> Routers -> Add_ :
+Now we need to add a new router in Splynx under *Networking → Routers → Add* :

 ![router](router_in_splynx.png)